nescampos/cantolocker/README.md

 - **Security:** Smart contracts ensure the security and tamper-proof transfer of assets.
 - **Automation:** Automated asset transfers eliminate the need for intermediaries and complex legal processes.
 - **Transparency:** Proof of life and transparent processes instill confidence.
-- **Accessibility:** XRPL Legacy Locker is designed for users of all technical backgrounds.
+- **Accessibility:** CantoLocker is designed for users of all technical backgrounds.

-## 5. Security

-XRPL Legacy Locker places a high priority on security:

-- **Blockchain Technology:** Utilizes the robust security of blockchain networks.
-- **Smart Contracts:** Provides tamper-proof and automated execution of asset transfers.
-- **Secure Wallet Integration:** Ensures secure connections for users' wallets.
-- **Verification Processes:** Implements verification steps to protect assets and data.